CSCfi/csc-user-guide/docs/apps/cd-hit.md

 ## Available
 Version on CSC's Servers

-Puhti: 4.8.1
+Puhti-rhel7: 4.8.1

 ## Usage

-The setup command for CD-HIT in Puhti cluster is:
+The setup command for CD-HIT in Puhti-rhel7 cluster is:
 ```text
 module load biokit
 ```